ipums/hlink/doc/developer.md

-## Program Structure

-There are 4 modules of the program.
-See documentation in each specific class for more information.

-1) `scripts` -- This contains the code for all of the CLI (command line interface).
-It contains the entrypoint into the program as well as all of the commands the user can run.
-2) `configs` -- This contains the code for reading and parsing the program configurations.
-3) `spark` -- This contains the code for the spark initialization and connection.
-4) `linking` -- This contains the code for all of the linking tasks.
-There is a separate README.md file in this module to further describe it.

-In addition to these 4 modules, the `pyproject.toml` file at the top level of the repo contains the configurations for packaging up the program with pip.

 ## Developing Code
 To set up a copy of this project for development,

 1. Clone the repository.
 2. Run `pip install --upgrade pip` to ensure that you have a recent version of pip.
 3. Run `pip install -e .[dev]` in the root project directory.
-This should install all dependencies.
+This should install all development dependencies.
+If you are working with the XGBoost and/or LightGBM machine learning models, then you'll also need to install those extras, like  `pip install -e .[dev,xgboost,lightgbm]`.

 ## Running Tests